CodedOre/NewCaw-Backend/content/class/Profile.md

 public string created_at { get; }
 ```

-When the User created his account.
+When this Profile was created.

 | API   | Twitter 1    | Twitter 2       | Mastodon        |
 | ----- | ------------ | --------------- | --------------- |